Computing Technology (COMP)

 Course topics not offered in other courses.
 Topics covered vary depending on contemporary computing topics, programmatic need, and availability and expertise of faculty.
 Barring duplication of subject, may be repeated for credit.
 Prereq: permission.

-COMP 705 - Web Application Development
+COMP 705 - Full Stack Development

 Students work in teams and implement, test, document, demonstrate, and deploy web systems that solve organizational needs expressed by real clients.
 Emphasis is on advanced server-side and client-side programming and integration of web application with database and web server applications.
 Free and open source development and communication tools are used to carry out the course project.
 Prereq: Senior status or permission.
 No credit for students who have completed CIS 605.